What’s The Difference Between EPDM And Silicone Rubber?

 • Cost: Generally more expensive than EPDM, which can impact budgeting for large-scale projects.

-• Abrasion Resistance: Poor resistance to abrasion, though this can be improved with specific formulations.
+• Abrasion Resistance: Poor abrasion resistance, though this can be improved with specific formulations.

 • Water Swell Resistance: Generally poor, although modifications can enhance performance.